Once you have assessed your patient's needs, concerns, readiness to learn, preferences, support, and possible barriers

-- Pay attention to the patient's concerns.
-The patient may have to overcome a fear before being open to teaching.
+- Pay attention to your patient's concerns.
+Your patient may have to overcome a fear before being open to teaching.

-- Respect the patient's limits.
-Offer the patient only the amount of information they can handle at one time.
+- Respect your patient's limits.
+Offer your patient only the amount of information they can handle at one time.

 - Organize the information for easier comprehension.

-- Be aware that you may need to adjust your education plan based on the patient's health status and environmental factors.
+- Be aware that you may need to adjust your education plan based on your patient's health status and environmental factors.